 Lastly, as mentioned above, you can also hike between Theth and Valbonë Valley National Parks.
 That extraordinary 13-kilometer mountain trek takes between 6 and 8 hours.

 Accommodation Near Valbona Valley National Park Albania

-- Hotel Margjeka – a 3-star hotel in the heart of the national park, featuring free WiFi, a shared lounge, a garden and terrace, a private bathroom.
+- Hotel Margjeka is a 3-star hotel in the heart of the national park featuring free WiFi, a shared lounge, a garden and terrace, and a private bathroom.

 5 Other National Parks In Albania: Less-Known Alternatives To Explore